Configuration reference

 Service annotations

-These options can be set in a Kubernetes Service object’s metadata.annotations section to change how requests are routed for a particular service.
+These annotations can be set in a Kubernetes Service object’s metadata.annotations section to change how requests are routed for a particular service.

 Enables TCP level health checks on pods and attempts a TCP connection periodically.